gstipi/hnlive/README.md

 ### `HNLive.Api`

 [`HNLive.Api`](lib/hnlive/api.ex) contains the required functionality for querying the [HackerNews API](https://github.com/HackerNews/API), in particular the `v0/newstories` and `v0/updates` endpoints.
-To retrieve many stories concurrently, we use `Task.async/Task.await`.
+To retrieve many stories concurrently, `Task.async/Task.await` is used.

-We rely on the `:max_connections` setting of the `hackney` pool used by `HTTPoison` to limit the number of concurrent queries in flight to 30 (`:max_connections` is set when starting the hackney pool as part of the supervision tree in `HNLive.Application`).
+I rely on the `:max_connections` setting of the `hackney` pool used by `HTTPoison` to limit the number of concurrent queries in flight to 30 (`:max_connections` is set when starting the hackney pool as part of the supervision tree in `HNLive.Application`).

 ### `HNLive.Watcher`

-[`HNLive.Watcher`](lib/hnlive/watcher.ex) is a [`GenServer`](https://hexdocs.pm/elixir/GenServer.html), providing updates via [`Phoenix.PubSub`](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) when the top stories change (and when the number of subscribers to the corresponding `PubSub` topic changes, via `SubscriberCountTracker`, which implements the [`Phoenix.Tracker`](https://hexdocs.pm/phoenix_pubsub/Phoenix.Tracker.html) behaviour - this is used to display the numbers of current visitors in the associated LiveView).
+[`HNLive.Watcher`](lib/hnlive/watcher.ex) is a [`GenServer`](https://hexdocs.pm/elixir/GenServer.html), providing updates via [`Phoenix.PubSub`](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) when the top stories change.

 When the watcher starts, the 500 newest stories are initially retrieved using `HNLive.Api.get_newest_stories/0`.
 Afterwards, every 10 seconds updates are downloaded using `HNLive.Api.get_updates/0` and `HNLive.Api.get_many_stories/1`.
 The updated stories are then merged with the previously retrieved stories.

 Only the 500 newest stories are considered (and kept in memory) when updating the top 10 stories by score and number of comments.

+The watcher also broadcasts updates when the number of subscribers to the corresponding `PubSub` topic changes, which is used to display the number of current visitors in the associated LiveView.
+The numer of subscribers is tracked by `SubscriberCountTracker`, which implements the [`Phoenix.Tracker`](https://hexdocs.pm/phoenix_pubsub/Phoenix.Tracker.html) behaviour.

 ### `HNLiveWeb.PageLive`

-[`HNLiveWeb.PageLive`](lib/hnlive_web/live/page_live.ex) is the actual `LiveView` subscribed to the `HNLive.Watcher` (or better, the `PubSub` topic which the watcher broadcasts to), which renders the top stories and current visitor count whenever they are updated.
+[`HNLiveWeb.PageLive`](lib/hnlive_web/live/page_live.ex) is the actual LiveView, which renders the top stories and current visitor count whenever they are updated.
+To receive these updates, the LiveView subscribes to the `HNLive.Watcher` (or better, the `PubSub` topic the watcher broadcasts to).

 It also allows switching between sorting by score and sorting by number of comments - this is implemented using [`Phoenix.LiveView.handle_params/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#module-handle_params-3).